google/ExoPlayer/faqs.md

 [Why are some media files not seekable?]: #why-are-some-media-files-not-seekable
 [Why do some MPEG-TS files fail to play?]: #why-do-some-mpeg-ts-files-fail-to-play
 [Why do some streams fail with HTTP response code 301 or 302?]: #why-do-some-streams-fail-with-http-response-code-301-or-302
+[Why do some streams fail with UnrecognizedInputFormatException?]: #why-do-some-streams-fail-with-unrecognizedinputformatexception
 [How can I query whether the stream being played is a live stream?]: #how-can-i-query-whether-the-stream-being-played-is-a-live-stream
 [How do I keep audio playing when my app is backgrounded?]: #how-do-i-keep-audio-playing-when-my-app-is-backgrounded
 [How do I get smooth animation/scrolling of video?]: #how-do-i-get-smooth-animationscrolling-of-video